IBMDeveloperUK/Node-RED-with-Watson-APIs-and-Building-custom-Models/Speechtotext.md

 The Node-RED ![`STT`](Images/Speechnode.png) node provides a very easy wrapper node to convert human voice into written words

-## In this hands-on lab we will use the Speech to text Node to work with
+## In this hands-on lab we will use the Speech to text Node to:
 - Convert a URL passed in our Node-RED Flow
 - A stand-alone system (using a local file or your microphone)

 ### Prerequisites